NovoNordisk-OpenSource/zephyr/README.md

 ## Zephyr message functionalities

 These functionalities are intented to be used by developers of R packages.
-First, we explain the basic principle of the functions and then show how to use these in the context of R package development.
-Go down to this section to see how to use it in your package.
+Below the basic principle of the functions are explained and it is showed how to use the functions in the context of R package development.

 ### Basic features

-There are functions `msg`, `msg_debug` and `msg_success` collectively referred to in the remainder of this README as `msg` functions, and they have a common documentation page that can be accessed `?msg`.
-These write messages to the console dependent on a `verbosity_level` set.
-Specifically, below it’s visible that the message is only written to the console when the `verbosity_level` is matching a level in `levels_to_write`.
+The backbone functions of `zephyr` are `msg`, `msg_debug` and `msg_success` which will collectively be referred to as `msg` functions in the remainder of this README.
+They have a common documentation page that can be accessed by `?msg`.
+The purpose of these functions is to write messages to the console dependent on a `verbosity_level` that can be specified through options.
+Specifically, as outlined below the message is only written to the console when the `verbosity_level` is matching a level in `levels_to_write`.

 ``` r
 msg("testing",